multiversx/mx-chain-simulator-go/README.md

 ### `GET /simulator/observers`

-This endpoint returns the initial wallets (address and private key hex encoded).
+This endpoint returns information about the observers that are behind chain simulator

 ##### Request
 - **Method:** GET